How to Prune Fruit Trees

 Clean Up and Dispose of Clippings

-Remove all pruned material from under the tree — don't leave it on the ground, where it can harbor disease and pests.
+Remove all pruned material from under the tree โ don't leave it on the ground, where it can harbor disease and pests.
 Do not compost diseased clippings.
 Dispose in yard waste bins or chip into mulch for non-diseased wood.
-For cuts over 1 inch in diameter, optional application of pruning sealant can reduce desiccation while the wound heals.
+Do not apply pruning sealant or wound paint, even on large cuts โ modern arboriculture research (ISA) shows sealants trap moisture and interfere with the way a tree naturally seals off a wound.
+A clean, properly placed cut heals best left open.

 Frequently Asked Questions